google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 ![center](res/train_station.jpg)

 <!--
-You may want to predict the number of travelers at a train station on a given day, given the previous data of how many travellers were there each day.
-RNNs pick up on things like varieties of seasonality (e.g. weekday vs weekend, holiday season) and noise.
+You may want to predict the number of travelers at a train station on a given day, given the previous data of how many travelers were there each day.
+RNNs pick up on things like varieties of seasonality (e.g., weekday vs weekend, holiday season) and noise.

 However, especially for time series with seasonality, we need to have enough data.
-For example, if we only have data for October and November, we won't do very well at predicting December (since it is a holiday month); we would ideally have data for December of the previous year.
+For example, if we only have data for October and November, we won't do very well at predicting December because it is a holiday month; we would ideally have data for December of the previous year.

 Image Details:
 * [train_station.jpg](https://www.pexels.com/photo/grayscale-photography-of-people-walking-in-train-station-735795/): Pexels License